 The new design, masked behind shoreline repairs, lead an October board meeting.
 RIOC’s ever compliant and passive board nodded meekly, but then, protests built.

 Rosenthal, who rammed the new project through without seeking consensus, tried placating locals by tweaking it.
 But again, without consensus, it had little effect.

-Last month, Rosenthal was mysteriously fired on Juneteenth by Governor Cuomo, but her acting replacement, Shelton Haynes said the project was full speed ahead.
+Last month, Governor Cuomo mysteriously fired Rosenthal on Juneteenth, but her acting replacement, Shelton Haynes said the project was full speed ahead.

 Deflecting mounting protests increased the anger.

 Save Our Shorelines SOS Protest

 Without input from the community, RIOC revealed a plan to extend Southpoint Park Shorelines by completely decimating the island’s flora and fauna.
 Our beautiful old trees will be chopped off for the sole purpose of paving paths to increase visitors-access!
 Over 320 trees (young and centennial trees) will be bulldozed down.Save Our Shorelines Petition